Macuyiko/blog/content/2011/2011_01_slowloris-and-mitigations-for-apache.md

 #  Introduction

-If you are the least bit interested in network security, you'llÂ undoubtedlyÂ have heard about Slowloris by now.
+If you are the least bit interested in network security, you'll undoubtedly have heard about Slowloris by now.

-> Slowloris is a piece of software written by Robert "RSnake" Hansen which allows a single machine to take down another machine's web server with minimal bandwidth and side effects on unrelated services and ports.Â Slowloris tries to keep many connections to the target web server open and hold them open as long as possible.
+> Slowloris is a piece of software written by Robert "RSnake" Hansen which allows a single machine to take down another machine's web server with minimal bandwidth and side effects on unrelated services and ports.
+Slowloris tries to keep many connections to the target web server open and hold them open as long as possible.
 It accomplishes this by opening connections to the target web server and sending a partial request.
 Periodically, it will send subsequent HTTP headers, adding to--but never completing--the request.
 Affected servers will keep these connections open, filling their maximum concurrent connection pool, eventually denying additional connection attempts from clients.
 (From: [Wikipedia](http://en.wikipedia.org/wiki/Slowloris))

 The attack is HTTP-based, and attacks webservers by making lots of keep-alive connections and keeping them alive by sending bogus HTTP headers.
 The server's connection pool gets filled and no other clients can be served.
 The attack is said to work on a large number of webservers, according to the [project page](http://ha.ckers.org/slowloris/):